miraliumre/bios/challenges/3.advanced/code_in_abyss/hints/README.md

 # Hints for Code in Abyss

+[System Management Mode (SMM)] is a unique operational mode used by CPUs to handle specific, critical scenarios like high temperatures or fan failures.
-As previously introduced, code in 'System Management Mode' (SMM) is a special code executed by the CPU for very specific scenarios, such as high temperature, low or no fan rotation, and so on.
-Its interruptions, known as System Management Interrupts (SMIs), are typically triggered by the Super I/O or chipset, although other methods exist.
+When certain conditions are met, the CPU switches to this mode in response to System Management Interrupts (SMIs).
+These interrupts are often initiated by the Super I/O or the chipset, though other triggering methods exist.

-Commonly referred to as `ring -2`[^r2], code in SMM runs in real mode, 16-bit, and can be triggered at any time, whether already within an operating system or before its execution[^b4].
-Furthermore, the memory area in which SMM code runs is referred to as `SMRAM`, typically set as read-only, and code outside of SMM mode cannot even see the code.
+In SMM, code is executed in a distinct environment known as _ring -2_[^r2].
+This refers to a level of operation below the normal user and kernel modes (rings 0 to 3) of a computer system.
+The code in SMM operates in a 16-bit real mode and can be activated at any point, regardless of whether an operating system is running[^b4].

+The memory region where SMM code runs is called System Management RAM (SMRAM).
-That being said, code executing in SMM mode is nearly[^almost] invisible to an operating system, antivirus software, and so on.
-Memory dumps (even in ring 0!) cannot read the content of SMRAM.
-This makes it a fertile ground for attackers!
+This area is typically set to be read-only and is hidden from other operating modes, making the code executing in SMM nearly[^nearly] invisible to the operating system, antivirus software, and other utilities.
+For example, even when performing a memory dump in ring 0 (the kernel mode), the contents of SMRAM cannot be accessed or read, which can pose security risks as it becomes a potential target for attackers.

-But one question remains: how do you execute your code in SMM mode, and where should you place it?
+This challenges consists of figuring out how to execute your own code in SMM and where to correctly place it within the system's architecture.
+This involves understanding both the triggering of SMIs and the management of the SMRAM.

-[^r2]: Technically, 'ring -2' does not exist (just like any of the negative rings).
-The '-2' designation is used because code in SMM mode runs with certain restrictions that prevent code in ring 0 from accessing SMRAM, and so on.
-Additionally, the '-1' ring (also informal) is said to be the Hypervisor.
+[^r2]: Terms such as _ring -3_, _ring -2_ and _ring -1_ are informally used by
+the community, and are used to refer to privilege levels beyond the officially defined rings 0 to 3.
+Ring -1 generally refers to an [hypervisor], while ring -2 usually refers to the SMM and ring -3 may refer to code executing on the [Intel Management Engine (ME)].

-[^b4]: An SMI can occur at any time, and there is not much an operating system can do about it.
+[^b4]: A SMI can happen at any point and the operating system has limited ability to address or prevent it.

-[^almost]: 'Nearly' because it may be possible for an operating system to obtain indirect information that an SMI has been executed, such as differences in the execution times of specific instructions (although this can also be mitigated).

-## Where to place?
-How to execute?

-As mentioned earlier, SMIs are a kind of event generated when specific conditions (usually related to hardware) are met.
-As the name implies, they are called 'interrupts', but not in the same sense as traditional interrupts that use IVT/IDT.
-Instead, they also have a table, known as the SMM Dispatch Table (SDT).

-In general, there are three approaches:

-1. Discover a vulnerability in an existing handler.
+[^nearly]: The term 'nearly' is used to indicate that, while it's generally hard for an operating system to directly observe when an SMI is executed, there might be indirect ways to infer its occurrence.
+One such indirect method is by observing variations in the execution times of certain instructions.
+This variation can occur because when an SMI is executed, it temporarily halts the normal operation of the CPU, which can lead to a measurable delay in the execution of other instructions.

+### Understanding SMIs

+[System Management Interrupts (SMIs)] are special events that occur under certain hardware-specific conditions.
+Unlike traditional interrupts, they don't use the [Interrupt Vector Table (IVT)] or [Interrupt Descriptor Table (IDT)].
+Instead, they rely on the SMM Dispatch Table (SDT).

+There are generally three strategies for working with SMIs:

+1. **Exploiting vulnerabilities in existing handlers.** This involves finding and leveraging weaknesses in already existing SMI handlers.

-2. Add your own handler.
+2. **Creating your own handler.** This means adding a new handler to the system.
-3. Hack an existing handler.

-In this guide, we will focus on the last option, which involves hacking an existing handler in the SDT.

-But one question remains, how do you 'read the SDT'?
-For this purpose, I present `sdtlist`.
+3. **Modifying existing handlers**: This approach focuses on altering an existing handler in the SDT, which we will focus on in this guide.

+The key question is how to access and read the SDT.
+To address this, we may use a specialized tool described in the following section.

-### `sdtlist`
+### Introducing sdtlist

-`sdtlist` is a small tool created by me (@Theldus).
-Given the '1B' module of an AMIBIOS8 BIOS, it lists all the handlers present within it.
-As an example, here are all the handlers from the ASUS P5Q motherboard:
+Developed by [Theldus], sdtlist is a compact utility that works with the Single-Link Arch BIOS (`1B`) module of an AMIBIOS 8 ROM.
+Its primary function is to enumerate all the handlers within the BIOS.

+For instance, using sdtlist to inspect a the ASUS P5Q motherboard BIOS reveals a comprehensive list of its handlers, as follows.

 ```text
 $ ./sdt amibody.1b